Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

-Table~\ref{tab:lighting_results_all} summarizes task success rates across all eight lighting conditions, including three unseen at training time (cyan, purple, changing).
-Fig.~\ref{fig:ex_auto} shows the autonomous execution of Bi-AQUA.
-Bi-AQUA achieves consistently high robustness, attaining \emph{100\% success} in seven of the eight lighting conditions and maintaining \emph{80\%} success even under blue light, which is the most challenging condition due to severe wavelength-dependent attenuation.
-Crucially, Bi‑AQUA achieves 100\% and clearly outperforms all baselines in the dynamic changing mode, where lighting cycles through all spectra every 2\,sec.
-This setting induces rapid, intra-horizon appearance shifts that invalidate the stationarity assumptions of standard visuomotor policies.
+Table~\ref{tab:lighting_results_all} reports Pick-and-Place success rates under all eight lighting modes, including two unseen colors (\emph{cyan} and \emph{purple}) and the dynamic \emph{changing} condition.
+Bi-AQUA shows strong robustness, achieving \emph{100\%} success in seven of the eight modes and maintaining \emph{80\%} under blue illumination, which is particularly challenging because of wavelength-dependent attenuation and reduced underwater contrast.
+Notably, Bi-AQUA also achieves \emph{100\%} success in the \emph{changing} mode, where the illumination switches every 2\,s and scene appearance changes substantially within a single action horizon.
+These results indicate robustness to both static photometric shifts and temporally varying illumination.

-In contrast, the lighting-agnostic Bi-ACT baseline succeeds only under white (100\%) and partially under red (20\%), and fails completely in the remaining six conditions despite using the same demonstrations.
-This sharp performance gap demonstrates that underwater visuomotor control fundamentally requires explicit lighting modeling rather than relying on passive robustness of the visual backbone.
+In contrast, the lighting-agnostic Bi-ACT baseline succeeds only under white illumination (100\%) and partially under red illumination (20\%), while failing in all remaining conditions despite using the same demonstrations.
+This gap shows that explicit lighting modeling is essential for reliable underwater visuomotor control.

-The ablations in Table~\ref{tab:ablation} isolate the role of each lighting-aware component. \emph{Bi-ACT+LE-Token}, which uses a Lighting Encoder to extract lighting embeddings and adds a lighting token to the transformer encoder input (conditioning the decoder via memory) without modifying the visual features via FiLM, fails in all lighting conditions.
-This indicates that high-level conditioning alone is insufficient for correcting color shifts and contrast changes introduced by underwater propagation.

-\emph{Bi-ACT+LE-FiLM}, which uses a Lighting Encoder to extract lighting embeddings and applies FiLM modulation to the final ResNet layer (layer4) but omits the lighting token, performs substantially better, achieving up to 100\% success in five static or unseen lighting conditions.
-However, its success drops sharply to 20\% in the dynamic changing mode, suggesting that FiLM alone cannot track rapid temporal lighting transitions.

-Only the full Bi-AQUA model---combining Lighting Encoder, FiLM modulation, and a sequence-level lighting token---maintains uniformly high performance across all lighting conditions.
-This confirms that hierarchical lighting reasoning, spanning both feature modulation and sequence-level conditioning, is essential for underwater manipulation under severe lighting variability.

-Fig.~\ref{fig:Time} further analyzes task execution time.
-Averaged over all lighting conditions, Bi-ACT takes $20.17$ sec per successful rollout, Bi-ACT+LE-FiLM $19.61$ sec, Bi-AQUA $15.73$ sec, and human teleoperation (\emph{Train}) $15.39$ sec.
-Although Bi-ACT+LE-FiLM achieves high success in many static lighting settings, it consistently completes the task several seconds slower than Bi-AQUA and the teleoperator, reflecting cautious, stop-and-go behavior under difficult colors.
-Bi-AQUA, by contrast, closely matches the teleoperation reference in both mean time and variance, suggesting that explicit lighting modeling not only increases success rates but also preserves efficient, human-like trajectories instead of sacrificing speed for robustness.
-The per-lighting breakdown in Fig.~\ref{fig:Time} shows that this advantage holds across all lighting modes, including the dynamic \emph{changing} condition, with Bi-AQUA maintaining consistently short and stable execution times.